Allen v. Milligan

 Allen v.
 Milligan, 599 U.S. 1 (2023), (Note: The case was titled Merrill v.
 Milligan until Wes Allen replaced John Merrill as Alabama Secretary of State.
 However, the case was argued as Merrill v.
 Milligan, No. 21- 1086 at oral argument before the court.) is a United States Supreme Court case related to redistricting under the Voting Rights Act of 1965 (VRA).
-The appellees and respondents argued that Alabama's congressional districts discriminated against African-American voters.
+The appellees and respondents argued that Alabama's congressional districts drawn after the 2020 census discriminated against African-American voters by having only one majority-minority district.
 The Court ruled 5–4 that Alabama's districts likely violated the VRA, and maintained an injunction that required Alabama to create an additional majority-minority district.

+On remand to the state, the legislature passed a new map in 2023 that still had only one majority-minority district while increasing the minority representation in another.
+This map was challenged, and a lower federal court ruled it still violated the VRA, placing an injunction on the use of the map.
+The injunction was upheld by the Supreme Court.
+However, in the wake of the Supreme Court's decision in Louisiana v.
+Callais in 2026, which significantly weakened the use of the VRA in assessing racial gerrymandering, the state was able to gain a stay of the injunction on the 2023 maps from the Supreme Court to use for the 2026 general election.